MicrosoftDocs/Advertising-docs/BingAds/reporting-service/changeentityreportfilter.md

 ---
-title: ChangeEntityReportFilter Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: ChangeEntityReportFilter Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the types of entities by which you can filter the report data.
 ---
-# ChangeEntityReportFilter Value Set
+# ChangeEntityReportFilter Value Set - Reporting
 Defines the types of entities by which you can filter the report data.

 ## Syntax